Skip to content

 Rishi Sunak's Crackdown on Vaping Continues

 As we have already documented in a previous blog, Rishi Sunak announced his plans for the crackdown on vaping that would be happening the UK in an effort to bring down the youth vaping numbers.
-A ban on disposable vapes was the stand out of this announcement, with speculation starting to come to light that this will be in April 2025, however no official date for when this will be happening has been confirmed.
+A ban on disposable vapes was the stand out of this announcement, coming into effect from 1st June 2025, effectively removing all disposable vapes from the market and subsequently from the streets.

 With the announcement of a vape tax coming, the above may be a question that you're asking yourself, so we want to break down just exactly how much vaping could cost you once these changes come into effect.
 We've taken some of the best UK vape juice brands to compare their prices with ours as referenced below: